What Is My Skin Tone? A Guide to Finding Your Undertone

 How to Determine Your Skin Tone

-Before going up and down that cosmetic aisle to find the perfect product, check out these handful of ways to determine skin tone and nail your perfect match:
+Before going up and down that cosmetic aisle to find the perfect product, check out this handful of ways to determine skin tone and nail your perfect match:

 Look at Your Face in Natural Light